Ashton Memorial (photo credit: Michael Shepherd)

 At around 150 feet tall it dominates the Lancaster skyline.
 The first floor outdoor viewing gallery provides superb views of the surrounding countryside and across Morecambe Bay.

 Specialist restoration work to the steps at the front of the Ashton Memorial was completed in 2013.

-It has been a major restoration project and beganwith the huge task of removing the fragile granite steps and making repairs to the areas of damaged stone.
+It was a major restoration project and began with the huge task of removing the fragile granite steps and making repairs to the areas of damaged stone.
 A new supporting structure to the lower staircase has been constructed in reinforced concrete and steel, the repaired granite steps replaced and the masonry joints re-pointed.

 The failure of the supporting structure to the granite steps was partly due to the original construction specification typical of the time.
 This comprised of rolled steel joists and coke breeze concrete.
 This type of concrete does not provide full corrosion protection of the steel.